twitchdev/extensions-boilerplate/README.md

 ### [Developer Rig](https://dev.twitch.tv/docs/extensions/rig/) Usage

 If you are using the developer rig and have used this as your basis for your extension, please ignore the below steps- the developer rig has taken care of it for you!
+The full steps are:

+1. Click on Add Project, then Create New Project
+2. Either create a new extension or use an existing one and hit "Next"
+3. Choose "Use boilerplate code" under "Add Code to your Project" and hit "Next"
+4. Let the boilerplate code download, install dependencies, and complete.
+Once finished, hit "Get Started"
+5. Click on "Run Frontend" and add views in the "Extension Views" tab
+6. Accept any certificate errors, as the certificate is self-signed
+7. You can now make changes in real-time and it'll update in all views!

 ### Please note that HTTPS only works with the Developer Rig version 1.1.4 and above.